Ayushya100/accounts-svc/ReadME.md

 PUT - :userId/reactivate-account/:token
 - delete-account API: This API is used to soft delete a user's bank or investment account from the system.
 Instead of permanently removing the account, it will be marked as deleted by setting a flag to true.
 PUT - :userId/delete-account/:token
+- register-payment API: The 'register-payment' API allows users to register new payment options in the system.
+This API supports a variety of payment methods, including cash, wallet, UPI, mobile banking, internet banking, cheque, and demand draft.
+POST - :userId/register-payment
+- payment-account-info API: The 'payment-account-info' API allows users to retrieve their payment account information.
+Users can either retrieve all of their payment accounts, specific account information by passing its token, or get account details by payment category.
+GET - :userId/payment-account-info
+GET - :userId/payment-account-info/:token
+GET - :userId/payment-account-info/type/:paymentType
 ---
 **Finance Tracker** - Simplifying Financial Management for Everyone!